leonardsiegert/human-intestinal-ecosystem/README.md

 # Microbiome Visualization App

 An interactive web application for exploring microbiome distributions and their correlation with population health factors.
-Built as a data-driven visualization tool with a focus on clarity, usability, and responsive design.
+Built as a data-driven visualization tool with a responsive design – and embedded in a modern DevOps workflow with Docker containerization, CI/CD with Github Actions and automatic deployment to Render.

 ## Purpose